Table of Contents

 - Could you sell someone else’s product to repeat buyers and get an affiliate commission?

-- Lotion and makeup products delivered monthly
+- Lotion, makeup or hair products delivered monthly

 - Packages of pre-written social media posts that you sell to specific industries so that your clients can share the posts on their social media